 Products from the EMS segment are principally sold in the communications, computer, medical, industrial, and defense and aerospace OEM markets.
 Other smaller markets include OEM customers in consumer electronics, instruments and controls, and networking.
-Products from the Components and Sensors segment are principally sold in three major OEM markets: 1) automotive; 2) communications; and 3) computer.
+Products from the Components and Sensors segment are principally sold in the automotive and communications OEM markets.
+Other smaller markets include computer, medical, and defense and aerospace.

 Components and sensors are products which perform specific electronic functions for a given product family and are intended for use in customer assemblies.
-Components and sensors consist principally of automotive sensors and actuators used in commercial or consumer vehicles; electronic components used in communications infrastructure and computer markets; components used in computer and other high-speed applications, switches, resistor networks, and potentiometers used to serve multiple markets and fabricated piezo-electric materials and substrates used primarily in medical, industrial and defense and aerospace markets.
+Components and sensors consist principally of automotive sensors and actuators used in commercial or consumer vehicles; electronic components used in communications infrastructure and computer markets; components used in computer and other high-speed applications, switches, resistor networks, and potentiometers used to serve multiple markets; and fabricated piezoelectric materials and substrates used primarily in medical, industrial and defense and aerospace markets.